Elephanatics was formed in May 2013. We are an elephant advocacy organization residing in Vancouver, British Columbia, Canada!

 As an organization, we strive to educate people through various mediums of outreach.
-For the past three years we have hosted the Global March for Elephants and Rhinos.
+From the years 2014-2017 we hosted the annual Global March for Elephants and Rhinos.
 We make numerous educational classroom presentations to primary grades, secondary schools and universities on the poaching crisis and unethical tourism.
 We hold fundraisers and talk to people on an ongoing basis about our mission.

 We feel it is important to align ourselves with other organizations that hold the same philosophies and values as we do.
 In order to ascertain the best possible recipient for our fundraising initiatives, we have determined our core values by the three pillars of advocacy we stand for – Conservation / Education / Action.
 We wish to support and maintain relationships that share our beliefs.